jspecht3/terminal-tutorial/README.md

 ```

 Both `for` loops do the same thing, but the sub-shell method is markedly easier.
 Sub-shells are used to isolate environments from

+# Basics
+Here you can find the basics you need to competently operate in the terminal.
+If you think you already know a section, you may still find use in looking through it as I have dispersed new commands organically throughout, so they may appear in unexpected places.

 ## Opening the Terminal